 - If you brought lunch with you, or a snack, you can sit at a nearby bench and take in the beauty of nature that surrounds you.
 Take the time to be present, listen to the birdsongs, wind ruffling through the trees, and looking around at the landscape of headstones in all their different shapes, sizes and colours

 If you’ve travelled far for the gravesite visitation, you can make it truly commemorative by having a stroll around the cemetery grounds.
 This gives you the opportunity to reflect on your loved one’s memorial, while also observing how others are memorialised and remembering their loved ones.

-During your gravesite visit, you can clean the monument and beautify the plot by easily brushing off dirt, sticks and grass.
-For a better clean, you can bring soap, water and a cloth for a more efficient and thoroughly clean.
+During your gravesite visit you can clean the monument and beautify the plot by easily brushing off dirt, sticks and grass.
+For a better clean, you can bring soap, water and a cloth for a more efficient and thorough clean.
 Cemeteries cut the grass and trim the area around the gravestone and plot, but if you’d like the monument to look beautiful, this is your responsibility.

 When do people typically visit a gravesite?

 You can carry out a gravesite visitation anytime you feel compelled to do so.
 But, there are special times of year when people typically visit a cemetery, such as on Remembrance Day, Christmas Day, a wedding anniversary, a birthday, the anniversary of their death, Easter Sunday, a day of a special event you shared together, Mother’s Day, Father’s Day or Valentine’s Day.